 3. Respect Everyone’s Opinion

-Another way to generate a lower quantity, diversity, and quality of ideas is discouraging people from speaking up by ridiculing their ideas, especially the members of your team who are prone to evaluation apprehension.
+Another way to stifle group communication is to discourage people from speaking up by ridiculing their ideas, especially the members of your team who are prone to evaluation apprehension.

 This is a classic case of negative reinforcement — ridicule, intentional or not, punishes people for expressing their thoughts, which will prevent them from speaking up in the future.